Disciplines

 Driving

-Driving a horse has almost as many different variations as riding.
-This is a wonderful equine facet for those who are not physically or mentally up to climbing aboard a horse, but want the personal excitement of partnering for fun and activities with horses.
+This is a wonderful activity for those who are not physically or mentally up to climbing aboard a horse, but want the personal excitement of partnering for fun and activities with horses.
 Experienced horsemen utilize driving as a critical component of the development and conditioning of their horses and it is generally considered a precursor to training a horse to ride.

 Hunt Seat